 The Peer Tutor Program is for all first-year students.
-It is free and involves a group of four students meeting to have a first attempt at reading materials for class and to get support with skills for reading legal materials and doing legal analysis.
+It is free and involves a group of four students meeting to have a first attempt at reading materials for class and to get support with an experienced law student.

 UNSW Law Society